Animation of Antimicrobial Resistance (text version)

 Antimicrobial agents represent one of the main therapeutic tools both in human and veterinary medicine to control and treat a variety of bacterial infectious diseases.

 However, during the past five decades, the use and sometimes misuse of antimicrobials in both human and veterinary medicine has resulted in the emergence of strains of bacteria that no longer respond to antimicrobial therapy.
-Not only do antimicrobial-resistant bacterial pathogens in animals pose a risk in terms of animal health, they also affect public health when transmitted to humans as foodborne contaminants.
+Not only do antimicrobial-resistant bacterial pathogens in animals and humans pose a risk in terms of animal health, they also affect public health when transmitted to humans as foodborne contaminants.
 Thus, addressing the issue of antimicrobial resistance is one of the most urgent priorities in the fields of public health today.

 The following animation will help illustrate several mechanisms where bacteria develop resistance to antimicrobial agents and then transfer this resistance to susceptible bacterial strains.